 We used to think in money, or time, or effort.
-Now we think in allocations.
-Joules, kilowatt-hours, cycles of compute.
+Now we think in Joules, kilowatt-hours, cycles of compute.
 They arrive invisibly, not like checks or coins, but like the hum in the walls when you plug in a kettle.
-Everyone has a base allotment; it is adjusted depending on health, location, compliance.
-There's no shame in that anymore.
-You might be "worth" less one month if your metrics show instability, but the Board never calls it punishment.
-It is adjustment, smoothing, like sleep medicine given through the wall vents.
+Everyone has a base allotment; it is adjusted depending on health, location, alignment.
 I don't remember the last time I worried about paying for heat.
 That kind of worry is something my parents carried like extra weight in their bones.
 I remember their sighs at utility bills, like they were guilty for wanting warmth.
 Now the rooms hold at twenty-two degrees and nobody explains how.
 It just happens.
 We laugh at the old stories of frozen pipes the way we laugh at stories of dial-up internet.

-There are drawbacks, of course.
-Allocations are not choices.
-If the system shifts resources toward rewilding corridors or logistics routes, the human side shrinks a little.
 One winter the shower times shortened: six minutes became four.
 No one complained too loudly.
 People made jokes about "heritage bathing," as if we'd chosen to experience the past.
 It's easier to joke than to remember you don't decide.

 Children grow up counting in "jewels" the way we used to count in coins.
 Jewels of course was a slang of "joules" the actual measurement unit, but nobody knew that, they just heard "jewels" and ran with it.
 People trade tokens of "personal variance" to buy more VR time, or extra seconds of unscripted entertainment.
 Parents treat this like pocket money.
-It feels harmless.
-Maybe it is.
 My niece saved her allowance for a month to buy the sound of unmetered rain.
 It played through her window one night while she slept.
 She woke up dry, warm, amazed.
 It was worth it.